League of Legends publisher Riot Games responds to sexual harassment lawsuit

 The statement continued: "The truth is that we see it as a legal matter dealing with the past and our team outside of legal is much more focused on the future."

-The Riot Games litigation has been brought to light in the wake of the high-profile action against Activision Blizzard – the Riot Games lawsuit was actually filed earlier this year on February 3, 2021 but has come to the fore after being spotted by a Reddit user.
+The action against Riot Games has been brought to light in the wake of the high-profile action against Activision Blizzard – the Riot Games litigation notice was actually filed earlier this year on February 3, 2021 but has come to the fore after being spotted by a Reddit user.

 The DFEH is the same agency that has this week filed a lawsuit against Activision Blizzard on behalf of a number of that publisher's employees.

-Note: Update: This story has been altered to more clearly reflect that the reported lawsuit relates to the ongoing case brought in 2018.